AntoinePinto/custom-decision-tree/README.md

 # Customizable Decision Tree

-The "Customizable Decision Tree" is a library that enables the creation of decision trees and random forests with customized splitting criteria, thus allowing the user to optimize the model for a specific problem.
+This repository enables the creation of decision trees and random forests with **customized splitting criteria**, thus allowing the user to optimize the model for a specific problem.
 This tool provides the flexibility to define a metric that best suits the problem at hand, for example popular classification metrics like F1 score and recall, as well as more specific metrics such as economic profit or any user-defined cost function.

 This underused area of metric selection is particularly effective in "cost-dependent" scenarios and can lead to significant improvements in results.